 ACI is most effective in younger patients who have single defects larger than 2 cm in diameter.
 This two-step procedure involves new cartilage cells being grown and then implanted in the cartilage defect.
 Healthy cartilage tissue is removed from a non-weight bearing area of the bone.
 The cells from the tissue are then cultured and increased over the next month.

-Osteochondral Autograft Transplantation (OAT)
+Osteochondral Autograft Transfer (OAT)

 An osteochondral autograft transplantation, used for smaller cartilage defects, is when cartilage - a graft - from one part of the joint is transferred to another.
 The healthy cartilage is taken from an area of the bone that is non-weight bearing.
-The graft is then matches to the surface area of the defect and impacted in place, leaving a smooth surface in the joint.
+The graft is then matched to the surface area of the defect and impacted in place, leaving a smooth surface in the joint.

 Osteochondral Allograft Transplantation